The Recommended Split Between Passive And Active Investing

 Passive and active investing are two ways to make investment returns in the stock market.
 Since my first job in finance, I've always actively invested some of my funds to chase unicorns.
 The question is: what is the best split between passive and active investing in the stock market?

 However, if you are an active investor, you have a chance at outperforming the market.
-Unfortunately, the long-term data shows that roughly 80% of active investors underperform their respective indices over time.
+Unfortunately, the long-term data shows that roughly 80% of active investors underperform their respective indices over a 10-year period.
 Hence, your chances are likely not very good either.

-However, as an active investor, you can put some money to work in companies you love whose products you use.
-You can buy stock in companies that have rejected you.
+That said, as an active investor, you can put some money to work in companies you love whose products you use.
+You can buy stock in companies that have rejected you so it’s employees now work for you.
 Heck, you can even take a punt at finding the next multi-bagger winner.

 There is always a hot stock that could make (or lose) you a quick fortune.
 They are just hard to find and time right.
 But that doesn't mean you can’t try with the proper risk parameters.